TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 capital_type: Should be one of return_value,  cputime,  or realtime

 choose_mislabel_struct_coeffs: How to choose the mislabel and struct coefficients.
-Should be one of
+Should be one of tune_coeffs or use_given.
+In the latter case,  mislabel_coeffs and struct_coeffs should be non-empty.

 compute_kernel_from_dists: Should you compute the kernel from pairwise distances whenever possible.